 Previously, Palomar's organizational development initiatives were primarily geared towards administrators, executives, nurses, and ancillary staff.
-Though they had not focused any time, energy, or effort on developing their physicians, Palomar recognized that in order to reduce cost of care and provide higher patient satisfaction, they needed to engage and develop their physician leaders.
+Palomar recognized that in order to reduce cost of care and provide higher patient satisfaction, they needed to engage and develop their physician leaders, as well.
 Though Palomar Health's physicians and nurses shared the desire to provide quality care to patients, they traditionally had complex relationships that included challenges with communication and teamwork.
 The system sought to develop physicians as partners to provide the highest quality of care through an integrative approach to healthcare delivery.
+As such, Palomar developed a leadership academy for clinical leaders to build leadership competencies, drive alignment, and facilitate a teambased care-giving approach.